-1. Training Establishment Accreditation

-☐ Training Establishment accreditation form

-2. Preceptor Accreditation

-☐ Trainer accreditation form

-☐ Preceptor training completed

-☐ Confirm can fulfil Preceptor requirements

-→ The Preceptor is a PSI-registered pharmacist → The Preceptor is employed a minimum of three days per week

-\square Can accommodate regular contact with the student (at least one meeting every four weeks)

-$\hfill\Box$ Can comply with requisite supervision requirement - maximum absence during placement is four weeks

-3. Plan Your Student's Induction

-☐ Plan the time and date to complete the induction and consider other staff who may be able to support you.
-Some helpful hints can also be found on page 16 and a sample induction and training plan is provided
+☐ Trainer accreditation form ☐ Preceptor training completed ☐ Confirm can fulfil Preceptor requirements → The Preceptor is a PSI-registered pharmacist → The Preceptor is employed a minimum of three days per week $\square$ Can accommodate regular contact with the student (at least one meeting every four weeks) $\hfill\Box$ Can comply with requisite supervision requirement - maximum absence of preceptor during placement is four weeks 2.
+Plan Your Student's Induction $\Box$ Plan the time and date to complete the induction and consider other staff who may be able to support you.
+Some helpful hints can also be found below in Section 3 and a sample induction and training plant provided here .

-4. Brief Your Team
+3. Brief Your Team

 APPEL experiential learning placements may be a new experience for many Training Establishments and their staff.
 Therefore it is important that all staff members are aware of the structure of these learning placements and the role of the student.

-Some topics you may consider including in your team briefing are: \square The student's name and when they will start ☐ What the student will know ☐ What the student can and cannot do ☐ Hours/scheduled activities ☐ Support/consider buddy system \square Supervising the student For staff involved in the day-to-day supervision of the student, it will be necessary for them to be familiar with the Standards for APPEL Experiential Learning Placements .
-5. Plan Your Student's Supervision All students on placement must be supervised at all times.
+Some topics you may consider including in your team briefing are:

+☐ The student's name and when they will start ☐ What the student will know ☐ What the student can and cannot do ☐ Hours/scheduled activities ☐ Support/consider buddy system ☐ Supervising the student For staff involved in the day-to-day supervision of the student, it will be necessary for them to be familiar with the Standards for APPEL Experiential Learning Placements .
+4. Plan Your Student's Supervision All students on placement must be supervised at all times.
 Supervision must be appropriate to the placement type and the learning environment while ensuring patient safety is a prime focus. ☐ Before the placement, consider how your student will be supervised; it may be appropriate to have other team members support you with this.
-A student on their experiential learning placement cannot act as, or act as the replacement for, a qualified pharmacist. \square Have you an On-Site Supervisor who can be responsible for the day-to-day supervision of a student? \Box As a Preceptor, are those involved in the day-to-day supervision of your student aware of their supervisory and support role and are they willing to and capable of mentoring a student.
+A student on their experiential learning placement cannot act as, or act as the replacement for, a qualified pharmacist. ☐ Have you an On-Site Supervisor who can be responsible for the day-to-day supervision of a student? $\Box$ As a Preceptor, are those involved in the day-to-day supervision of your student aware of their supervisory and support role and are they willing to and capable of mentoring a student.